 - What’s the purpose of one-on-one meetings?

-- How to use one-on-ones with your manager to accelerate career growth
+- How to use one-on-ones for career growth

-- How to prepare for a one-on-one meeting with your manager
+- How to prepare for a 1:1 meeting with a manager

 - Template: What to discuss with your manager